lsst/dp1_lsst_io/docs/processing/dia/index.rst

 In the context of DIA, the visit image is sometimes referred to as the "direct" or "science" image.

-For future data releases, the visit images and template coadd images will be stored but not the difference images (to save storage space), and a tool for on-the-fly difference image recreation will be provided to users.
+For *future* data releases, to save space, the difference images will not be stored.
+Instead, a tool for on-the-fly difference image recreation will be provided to users.

-For DP1, the difference images are served and can be retrieved and displayed by users instantaneously, but the inputs and tooling for their recreation is not supplied.
+For DP1, the difference images are served and can be retrieved and displayed by users instantaneously, but the inputs and tools for their re-creation are not supplied.

 .. _dia-source: